ReachOut.com uses cookies to give you the best experience. Find out more about cookies and your privacy in our policy.

 Harmony Day and Harmony Week

 Harmony Week is all about celebrating the amazing cultures that make up our country.
-Australia is one of the most multicultural countries in the world – from the oldest continuous culture of our First Australians to the 49% of Australians who were born overseas or have a parent who was.
+Australia is one of the most multicultural countries in the world – from the oldest continuous culture of First Nations peoples, to the 49% of Australians who were born overseas or have a parent who was.

 Our cultural diversity is a great strength and brings with it a whole host of traditions, religions, languages and of course, food!
-It helps us to do things in different ways, reduces discrimination and lets us accept difference.
+It helps us to do things in different ways, reduces discrimination and encourages us to accept differences.
 Despite this, being anything other than Anglo can sometimes be challenging in Australia.
 It can feel like there’s nobody else like you and people’s lack of understanding sometimes leads to conflict.

 You might know this event as 'Harmony Day' – it's been renamed 'Harmony Week' to recognise the diversity and inclusion activities that take place during the week e.g. at schools and workplaces.
 Harmony Week includes March 21, which is the United Nations International Day for the Elimination of Racial Discrimination.
 We’ve put together some tips for how to make the most of Harmony Week.